Thermal quench of a dynamical QCD model in an external electric field: Stationary current

 where $E_0=F_{tx}$ is the constant external electric field.
 In order to find the stationary current flow, one can use the reality condition for the D-brane Lagrangian \cite{Karch:2007pd}-\cite{Erdmenger:2007bn}.
 Hence, one can write the following equations for the numerator and denominator of $\chi$ to change sign simultaneously in a specific radial coordinate $z=z_p$, \\

-From eq.(\ref{jd0}), we find the following expression for the stationary current $j\equiv j_0$,
+From eq.~(\ref{jd0}), we find the following expression for the stationary current $j\equiv j_0$,

-In order to compute the stationary current $j_0$, we have obtained $z_p$ numerically from eq.(\ref{zp1}) for different values of parameters because of the complicated metric functions.
-Then, inserting $z_p$ into eq.(\ref{js}), leads to the stationary current of the holographic QCD model.
-In our calculation, we have considered the AdS radius and $2\pi\alpha'$ equal to 1, and $T$ is the temperature of the initial thermal state, which is given by the Hawking temperature of the black hole solution (eq.\ref{Htemp}).\\
+This non-zero current indicates a real effective action for the D7-brane and also an event horizon formation in $z=z_p$.
+In order to compute the holographic stationary current $j_0$, we have obtained $z_p$ numerically from eq.~(\ref{zp1}) and inserted it into eq.~(\ref{js}) for different values of the parameters.
+In our calculation, we have used eq.~(\ref{AansatzA2}) for the scale function which leads to the standard confinement/deconfinement phase transition in the holographic boundary of \cite{Dudal:2017max}.
+The AdS radius is set to 1, and $T$ is the temperature of the initial thermal state given by the Hawking temperature of the black hole solution eq.~(\ref{Htemp}).

-The holographic current in terms of the external electic field is shown in Fig.(\ref{j0Emu}).
-This figure is depicted for non-dopped and doped systems for three different values of chemical potential $\mu$ at $T=0.27 GeV$ which is the critical temperature of the standard confinement/deconfinement phase transition at zero chemical potential and the minimum temperature for which there always exists the black hole solution for all $\mu$ on the gravity side.
-The dashed curves correspond to the massless supersymmetric QCD model of the Hashimoto-Oka model \cite{Hashimoto:2013mua}.
+The holographic current in terms of the rescaled external electric field, $2\pi \alpha'E_0$, is shown in Fig.~\ref{j0Emu}.
+This figure is depicted for non-dopped and doped systems for three different values of chemical potential $\mu$ at $T_c=0.27~\text{GeV}$ which is the critical temperature of the standard confinement/deconfinement phase transition at zero chemical potential and the minimum temperature for which there always exists the black hole solution for all $\mu$ on the gravity side.
+The dashed curves correspond to the stationary current $j_0$ in terms of $2\pi \alpha'E_0$ for the massless supersymmetric QCD model which has been called the $I-V$ curve in the Hashimoto-Oka model of ref.~\cite{Hashimoto:2013mua}.
 From these figures, we find that our results for the holographic model are less for the non-doped case with $d=0$ and more for the doped case with $d=2$ compared to the results from the Hashimoto-Oka model.
-Likewise, one can observe that in both cases, the curves for $\mu=0.673$ are closer to the stationary current curves of \cite{Hashimoto:2013mua} and for large values of the electric field, all currents converge. \\
+Likewise, one can observe that in both cases, the curves for $\mu=0.673$ are closer to the stationary current curves of \cite{Hashimoto:2013mua} and for large values of the electric field, all currents converge to the $I-V$ curves of the Hashimoto-Oka model. \\